-Participants: Thomas Guyet, René Quiniou.
+Participants: Marie-Odile Cordier, Thomas Guyet, Simon Malinowski, René Quiniou, Sid Ahmed Benabderrahmane.

-Model acquisition is an important issue for model-based diagnosis, especially as modeling dynamic systems.
+Model acquisition is an important issue for model-based diagnosis, especially while modeling dynamic systems.
 We investigate machine learning methods for temporal data recorded by sensors or spatial data resulting from simulation processes.
-We also investigate efficient methods for storing and accessing large volume of simulations data.
-Our main interest is extracting knowledge, especially sequential and temporal patterns or prediction rules, from static or dynamic data (data streams).
+Our main objective is to extract knowledge, especially sequential and temporal patterns or prediction rules, from static or dynamic data (data streams).
 We are particularly interested in mining temporal patterns with numerical information and in incremental mining from sequences recorded by sensors.